Using Maps - Experience Summary

 Student Activity

-Students imagine themselves as the antique cartographer from Scene 1 who has traveled to the 21st century.
-Writing in first person, they compose a letter to a friend named Amerigo describing the amazing new kinds of maps and mapping technologies they have encountered, drawing on what they have learned about map types, projections, GIS, and GPS.
+Students imagine themselves as the antique cartographer from Scene 1 who has traveled to the 21st century and write a first-person letter to a friend named Amerigo.
+In the letter, they describe the new kinds of maps and mapping technologies they have encountered, explaining what makes these modern maps different and more powerful than the maps of their own time.

 Teacher Moves